bechatman/bechatman.github.io/resume.md

 <h2>Skills</h2>
 <p>I have a strong background in <strong>HTML</strong>, <strong>CSS</strong> and content strategy/copy writing.
 I am proficient in <strong>Adobe Photoshop</strong>, I have worked with several website content management systems, and I have experience with Javascript, jQuery, JSON/XML APIs.</p>
 <h2>Goals</h2>
-<p>I hope to find a job where I can continue to grow my web skill set as new technologies and tools emerge, while bringing my experience in large, multi-faceted organization to bear on new challenges.</p>
+<p>I hope to find a job where I can continue to grow my web skill set as new technologies and tools emerge, while bringing my experience in a large, multi-faceted organization to bear on new challenges.</p>